Welcome to the neighborhood!

 https://imaginesalem.org/40rsmart-growth-overlay-districts-marginhighendicott

-To learn more about about 40R and Smart Growth generally, please see the 40R Strategy page here or contact Elena Eimert, Senior Planner, via email eeimert@salem.com or telephone 978-619-5685.
+To learn more about about 40R and Smart Growth generally, please see the 40R Strategy and application process at Imagine Salem online here or contact Elena Eimert, Senior Planner, via email eeimert@salem.com or telephone 978-619-5685.

 The Greater Endicott Street Neighborhood Association (GESNA) of Salem, MA, is a community organization serving as a voice for its residents.
 The area it serves is roughly south of Norman Street, west of Margin Street, north of Jefferson Avenue, and east of Jackson Street.